developmentAC/geneticMusic/README.md

    + `poetry run genmus --dir ./data/ --file mydata.fasta `

+## Mechanism
-## How does Music Come From DNA Sequence?!
+How does Music Come From DNA Sequence?!

 As you may know, protein is synthesized from amino acids.
 Each amino acid is encoded by